BagusAK95/demo-adonis-api-mongodb/README.md

 }
 ```

-# Install lucid-mongo
+# Install Lucid Mongo

-lucid-mongo is a mongo query builder and ORM.
+Lucid Mongo is a mongo query builder and ORM.
 It also has support for database migrations, seeds and factories as @adonis/lucid.

 Use with AdonisJS framework